robhagemans/basicode/BASICODE.rst

     RESTORE

 Resets the data pointer to the start.
+Line numbers in a RESTORE statement are not allowed.

 RETURN